 Part 7 Immigrant Petition for Alien Worker I-140

 The petition now moves towards gathering information on your family.
 All children and spouses belonging to you must be accounted for and you must list their last, first, and middle name along with their date of birth and birth country.
 It also asks for your relationship with that person and if they are applying for adjustment of status and visa abroad.

 Part 8 Immigrant Petition for Alien Worker I-140

 Now a written oath appears in this section.
 Read it carefully and sign at the bottom.
 Also, state the job title of the petitioning employer.

 Part 9 Immigrant Petition for Alien Worker I-140

 If you need help with obtaining a visa, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.